finicu212/cheat-ses/README.md

 # Steam Engine Simulator Cheat

 This is a fun tool designed to enhance your experience in the steam game [Steam Engine Simulator](https://store.steampowered.com/app/2381620/Steam_Engine_Simulator/).
-It allows you to control the water, heat, brakes, and water quantity parameters directly, allowing you to go up to 4e6 the standard heat controls.
+It allows you to control the water, heat, brakes, and water quantity parameters directly, allowing you to go up to 4e6% Heat

 This tool is written in Python, and utilizes the `pymem` and `keyboard` libraries to modify the game's process memory.

 ### Usage

 Download the .exe from the Releases tab, and launch it.
+The cheat must be launched as Administrator.

+The cheat might instantly crash upon game launch, see https://github.com/finicu212/cheat-ses/issues/1.
+Relaunch the game if this happens.

 In game, you can control the parameters using the following keys: